-Now in its ninth year, our largest annual event aims to inspire and equip a growing community of Catholic educators to reclaim the Church’s full vision of education and to bring it to life in their classrooms.
-The Institute for Catholic Liberal Education’s 2021 National Conference will be held this year for the first time in the Upper Midwest, at the University of St. Thomas in St. Paul, MN.
-Join hundreds of Catholic educators who will come together to deepen their understanding of the nature and purpose of Catholic education and its roots in the classical liberal arts tradition.
-Our theme, Regaining a Catholic Vision in a Secular Age, reflects our need to be intentional about our mission and fully steeped in our educational heritage.
-We invite you to deepen your vocation in the joyful spirit of teaching in the Catholic tradition, which is revitalizing schools across the country.
+In its ninth year, our largest annual event aimed to inspire and equip a growing community of Catholic educators to reclaim the Church’s full vision of education and to bring it to life in their classrooms.
+The Institute for Catholic Liberal Education’s 2021 National Conference was held for the first time in the Upper Midwest, at the University of St. Thomas in St. Paul, MN.
+Hundreds of Catholic educators came together to deepen their understanding of the nature and purpose of Catholic education and its roots in the classical liberal arts tradition.
+Our theme, Regaining a Catholic Vision in a Secular Age, reflected our need to be intentional about our mission and fully steeped in our educational heritage.

 – Most Reverend Andrew H. Cozzens, Auxiliary Bishop of the Archdiocese of St. Paul and Minneapolis

 – Dr. Michael Naughton, Director of the Center for Catholic Studies at the University of St. Thomas (Minnesota)

 – Jocelyn Jekel, Director of Classical Education and Science Teacher at Martin Saints Classical High School

 – Martin Cothran, Director of the Classical Latin School Association, Editor of The Classical Teacher

 Participants were equipped by choosing from over 40 breakout sessions, including these: